OUR COMMUNITY BASED SERVICES

 The Center for Community Resilience after Trauma (CCRT) provides coordinated support to victims of crime or trauma.
 CCRT helps thousands of people affected by drunk driving crashes, robbery, industrial accidents, hate crimes, homicide, abuse, and more.
 CCRT’s services are always free of charge to crime victims.
 There’s no incident too small and no time limit on when people can receive services.
 CCRT is funded in part by two grants from the Massachusetts Office for Victim Assistance: the Victims of Drunk-Driving Trust Fund (DDTF) and the 1984 Victims of Crime Act (VOCA) grant.

 Healing art therapies are provided, at no charge, for the community on a monthly basis.
+Find our latest schedule of activities here.

 Green River House 37 Franklin St., Greenfield 413.772.2181